1. Have a clearly defined goal.

 7. Static stretch first.

 If you are going to static stretch because you need to in order to get into certain positions, the best time to do it is after you foam roll and before you start your dynamic warm up.
+That way there’s no chance of it making you weaker or “dampening your CNS” since plenty of time will elapsed between the stretches and the time you get under the bar.

 8. Use a lacrosse ball on your piriformis, pecs and upper back.